memflow/memflow/README.md

 - run `cargo build --release --all --all-features` to build everything
 - run `cargo build --release --all --all-features --examples` to build all examples
 - run `cargo test --all --all-features` to run all tests
-- run ... to run all benchmarks
+- run `cargo bench` to run all benchmarks
 - run `cargo clippy --all-targets --all-features -- -D warnings` to run clippy linting on everything

 ## documentation
 - run `cargo doc --workspace --no-deps --all-features --open` to compile and open the documentation

 ## usage
+- setup ptrace permissions with `setperms.sh` script, or run `setcap 'CAP_SYS_PTRACE=ep'` on target executable
-- run `cargo run --release -- -c qemu_procfs -vvv` to run the cli on qemu
+- run one of the examples with `cargo run --release --example`
+- or run the benchmarks `cargo bench` (can pass regex filters)